unnati026/Number-Plate-Detection-and-Reading/README.md

 ## Dataset Preparation

-The dataset used for training should be in Pascal VOC format.
-The Jupyter notebook `dataset-prep.ipynb` converts the annotation to YOLO format which is required for training.
+The dataset we used for training is in Pascal VOC format and should be converted to YOLO annotation format.
+The Jupyter notebook `dataset-prep.ipynb` does the required conversion.
 The code also splits the dataset into train and validation sets.
 Later more images were added in both the sets from a different dataset.
 Test set (optional for training) was also created later manually.
 To train the YOLO model on your dataset, make sure your directory looks like:

 ```